The news: It's vacant. The COS store that was in the building closed in June 2022

 1958 - A wonderful view looking west on 8th St. from Broadway.
 We've got the Olympic Theatre on the right and, down at 8th & Hill, the RKO Hillstreet.
 Thanks to Richard Wojcik for sharing the photo from his collection.

-1980 - A photo from American Classic Images of the theatre in its Spanish language days.
+1980 - A photo from the now-vanished American Classic Images website of the theatre in its Spanish language days.
 The vertical had been red when it was installed sometime between 1947 and 1951.
 When the new marquee went up they painted it to match.

 1981 - The signage gone yellow.
 With that ladder in place maybe they were still working on it.
 Thanks to American Classic Images for the photo.

 1988 - A Gary Graver photo.
 Over several decades he took many photos of theatres in Los Angeles and Portland, OR.
 Many can be seen in two compilations on YouTube: "Second Run - Part 1" and "Second Run - Part 2."
 Thanks to Sean Graver for use of the photo.